Sonali958/RISC-V-FPGA-IP-Development-Internship/IP_PWM/Docs/IP_User_Guide.md

 This IP package includes:

-- **README.md**
+- README.md
-- **Register_Map.md**
+- Register_Map.md
-- **Integration_Guide.md**
+- Integration_Guide.md
-- **Example_Usage.md**
+- Example_Usage.md

-Together, these documents provide complete information for integrating, programming, and validating the PWM IP on the VSDSquadron FPGA platform.
+Together these documents provide complete information for integrating, programming, validating, and using the PWM IP on the VSDSquadron FPGA platform.

 ---

 # Conclusion

 The PWM IP provides a compact, configurable, and reusable pulse-width modulation peripheral for FPGA-based RISC-V SoC designs.
-Through its memory-mapped register interface, software can easily configure PWM parameters such as period, duty cycle, polarity, and enable control.
-Its modular design, comprehensive documentation, and successful validation on both simulation and FPGA hardware make it suitable for educational projects and as a foundation for more advanced PWM-based control systems.
+Through its memory-mapped register interface, software can configure the PWM period, duty cycle, polarity, and enable control while monitoring runtime status.
+Successful validation through RTL simulation, software execution, and FPGA implementation demonstrates reliable operation, making the IP suitable for educational projects and as a foundation for more advanced PWM-based control systems.